Rosalina-and-luma/grace-shopper/README.md

 _A one stop shop for your next year essentials at Hogwards- School of Witchcraft and Wizardry_

 Diagon-e-lley is an online shopping website for the students of Hogwards.
-A user can either be a member of the shopping portal, a guest user or an admin.
+The user of the website can either be a member of the shopping portal, a guest or an admin.
 All the users can:

-* to browse all products
+* browse all products
-* to view products by categories by choosing the category from navbar
+* view products by categories by choosing the category from navbar
-* to add products or view exisitng products in cart
+* add products or view exisitng products in cart
-* update the quanity of products needed in cart
+* update the quanity of products in cart
 * checkout and buy products

 If the user is admin, he has the following capabilities: